Sears, Drowning In Red Ink, Finally Files For Chapter 11 Bankruptcy

 Nancy Koehn of the Harvard Business School told NPR in 2017 that in its early days, Sears was like Amazon is today — a retailer of great disruption.

-"It wasn't the Internet, but it was the same idea that no matter where you are you can touch and feel and imagine what these different products could mean in your life by virtue of an outreach, a distribution channel that an imaginative and gutsy retailer — in this case Sears — had created and then invested in and then enlarged," Koehn said.
+"It wasn't the Internet, but it was the same idea that no matter where you are, you can touch and feel and imagine what these different products could mean in your life by virtue of an outreach, a distribution channel that an imaginative and gutsy retailer — in this case Sears — had created and then invested in and then enlarged," Koehn said.

 The company, which also owns discount retailer Kmart, will close 142 stores by the end of the year as part of the bankruptcy.
 As of an Aug.
 4 filing, Sears Holdings still had 506 Sears locations and 360 Kmart locations.